sourcegraph/handbook/content/departments/engineering/teams/devops/managed/v1.1/mi1-1_delete_process.md

 ### Commit the change

-To prevent an initial state circular depenency, the Terraform state for GCP projects is committed as a file into the infrastructure repository.
+To prevent an initial state circular dependency, the Terraform state for GCP projects is committed as a file into the infrastructure repository.
 Make sure to include this in the pull request.

 ```